pvlib/pvlib-python/docs/sphinx/source/contributing/style_guide.rst

 References
 ----------
-All pertinent information within a docstring should include a proper reference.
-In pvlib-python, we are transitioning to a standardised referencing system.
+pvlib-python is transitioning to a standard reference format.
 We encourage using the `IEEE style <https://journals.ieeeauthorcenter.ieee.org/wp-content/uploads/sites/7/IEEE_Reference_Guide.pdf>`_ with numeric in-text citations.
 At minimum, a reference should include:

 * Author list (can be abbreviated with et al.)